nmsteve/Assist-token/readme.md

 #### Polygon Matic
 UniswapV2Router02 matic adress =  `0x267962a3f7CC69a5E6Ab24A8459BdF7B3CA04Ac9`<br>
 BEP20 matic address = `0x98fCA5d2be27b902605EfF3891847855a627eDDc`

+There other three parameters can work with address generated with the deployer mnemonic.

 ### AssistDividendTracker
 You have to pass two parameters BEP20 address and Assist address.Therefore these contracts must be deployed in the network. <br>